-- (2) Articles thrown on the ice from the vicinity of the players' or penalty bench (Rule 601(b.4)). - (3) Delaying the game by deliberately displacing the goal post (Rule 610(c)). - (e) The Linesman shall report to the Referee at the next stoppage of play their version of any infraction of the rules that they believe constitutes a bench minor, major, match, misconduct, game misconduct or penalty shot under these rules.
-In addition, the Linesman shall give their version of any Injury Potential Penalty (see Glossary) that occurs behind the play and is not observed by the Referee.
+- (3) Delaying the game by deliberately displacing the goal post (Rule 610(c)). - (e) The Linesperson shall report to the Referee at the next stoppage of play their version of any infraction of the rules that they believe constitutes a bench minor, major, match, misconduct, game misconduct or penalty shot under these rules.
+In addition, the Linesperson shall give their version of any Injury Potential Penalty (see Glossary) that occurs behind the play and is not observed by the Referee.
 The Referee, at their discretion, may assess a penalty for such infractions.